davidcarryer/pBsky/README.md

 # Extras

-Tested on Ubuntu 22.04.2 LTS VM on a MacBook Pro with Python3
+- Tested on Ubuntu 22.04.2 LTS VM on a MacBook Pro with Python3
+- Best efforts made to align with PEP 8 – Style Guide for Python Code

 Original Author: David Carryer\
 Email: david@davidcarryer.com\